-- A. Priority shall be given to improvements serving the zone with the highest number of people remaining after the current optimum evacuation time. - B. The remaining improvements shall be given priority in descending order according to the number of people remaining after the optimum evacuation time. - C. Brevard County, in cooperation with the Florida Department of Transportation, shall identify key hurricane evacuation routes that are vulnerable to flooding, erosion and critical points of congestion during the established evacuation time. - D. Brevard County shall present recommended roadway, operational and maintenance improvements to the appropriate implementing and funding agencies.
+- A. Priority shall be given to improvements serving the zone with the highest number of people remaining after the current optimum evacuation time. - B. The remaining improvements shall be given priority in descending order according to the number of people remaining after the optimum evacuation time. - C. Brevard County, in cooperation with the Florida Department of Transportation and the Space Coast TPO Master Plan, shall identify key hurricane evacuation routes that are vulnerable to flooding, erosion and critical points of congestion during the established evacuation time. - Brevard County shall present recommended roadway, operational and maintenance improvements to the appropriate implementing and funding agencies.